-Altair's HPC development teams work closely with the simulation, data intelligence and IoT development teams to ensure that our overall technology portfolio interoperates effectively and shares a common infrastructure and user experience.
+Altair's HPC development teams work closely with the simulation, data analytics and IoT development teams to ensure that our overall technology portfolio interoperates effectively and shares a common infrastructure and user experience.

-• Internet of Things: Altair offers tools to help customers develop connected products, including device enablement, data capture and management, edge computing, digital twins, data visualization, and predictive/ prescriptive analytics.
+Internet of Things: Altair offers tools to help customers develop connected products, including device enablement, data capture and management, edge computing, digital twins, data visualization, and predictive/ prescriptive analytics.
 Our software is used to design and optimize IoT devices and connectivity, and for modeling in-service product performance.
 We are investing to deliver an end-to-end solution for customers developing connected products.
-We believe our products operate well as a complete and integrated suite, and are open such that they are designed to work seamlessly with other IoT or data intelligence solutions in a disaggregated fashion.
+We believe our products operate well as a complete and integrated suite, and are open such that they are designed to work seamlessly with other IoT or data analytics solutions in a disaggregated fashion.
+Altair's toggled LED lighting subsidiary is proving to be an important learning and deployment environment as we gain real-world experience with these technologies and share that knowledge with our customers.